luantran96/addSpacesToSpreadSheet/README.md

   npm install

   ```
   7. Add the .csv file into the folder 'input' that you want to format.
-Make sure the file is renamed to 'new.csv'.
+Make sure the file is renamed to 'my.csv'.
 Inside the csv file, make sure it follows the format shown in the example file (e.g: example.csv)
   8. Run the script by typing:

   ```